nachoplus/mpcorbfile/docs/usage.rst

-See jupyter notebooks for more examples
+for more examples see
+:doc:`jupyter`